 Here we would like to release not only - or not at all - our docker image but the plain old matching executables, for both windows and linux OS.
 Idea is still to offload build workload to a containerized pipeline, but also fetch the resulting executable artifacts to be able to upload them to artifact repository, e.g., artifactory, downstream.

-instruction to provide OS switching.
+We slightly amend our Dockerfile to accommodate new OS needs by leveraging built-in ARG instruction to provide OS switching.
 Fallback value is provided to ensure we still can build the original pipeline.

 |